civiccc/django-pindb/README.rst

 If you would like to explicitly use a replica, ``pindb.get_replica()`` will return a replica alias.

-Pinning a set lasts the duration of a pinning context: once pinned, you cannot unpin a DB.
+Pinning a set lasts the duration of a pinning context: once pinned, you should not unpin a DB.
 If you want to write to a DB without pinning the container, you can use queryset's ``.using`` method, which bypasses ``db_for_write``.
 Careful with this axe.